Jabble/tamu-rdm-workshops/modules/legal-and-ethical.md

 Questions of which data to keep and for how long need to be considered in the context of your ability to maintain the confidentiality of your subjects’ information, and should be planned in advance."

+### Video: Advice from a copyright specialist
+Nancy Simms, Copyright Specialist at University of Minnesota Libraries [youtube](https://www.youtube.com/watch?v=ZuUGlGOMGjU)

 ## References

-- "Copyright Basics," U.S. Copyright Office, [PDF](https://www.copyright.gov/circs/circ01.pdf)
+- U.S. Copyright Office.
+"Copyright Basics" [PDF](https://www.copyright.gov/circs/circ01.pdf)
-- "Legal and Policy Issues", DataOne [Slides](https://www.slideshare.net/DataONEorg/dataone-education-module-10-analysis-and-workflows)
+- DataOne.
+"Legal and Policy Issues" [Slides](https://www.slideshare.net/DataONEorg/dataone-education-module-10-analysis-and-workflows)
 - MANTRA Research Data Management Training, [website](http://datalib.edina.ac.uk/mantra/)